 By influencing the strengths of the three pathways, these factors determine the pattern of the net ΔP{OH} .
-More specifically, the basic pattern of ΔP{OH} , with the largest relative decrease in the Philippine Sea (Fig. 2b), is controlled by the atmospheric iodine chemistry which shows negative ΔP{OH} value only there (Fig. 6d), while the other marine areas can be roughly seen as the competition between the relatively evenly distributed negative ΔP{OH} and the positive iodine-chemistry-induced ΔP{OH} .
-In the Philippine Sea, the O_3 concentration decrease more than that is consumed locally, resulting in an "excessive" decrease of O_3 and therefore negative ΔP{OH} .
-The excessive decrease of O_3 illustrates the effect of accumulated "upwind O_3 -depletion by iodine", which results from the high concentration of O_3 and possibly long transport path length of O_3 -abundant air mass before reaching the location; whether the emission rates of HOI/I_2 in the area are low or high is not important.
-Other areas show more influence of local chemical consumption of O_3 (Fig. 9c), which is generally accompanied by the more efficient HOI cycling (and OH production), and therefore positive iodine-chemistry-induced ΔP{OH} .
+More specifically, the basic pattern of ΔP{OH} , with the largest relative decrease in the Philippine Sea (Fig. 2b), is controlled by the atmospheric iodine chemistry, which shows a negative ΔP{OH} value only there (Fig. 6d), while the other marine areas can be roughly seen as the competition between the relatively evenly distributed negative ΔP{OH} and the positive iodine-chemistryinduced ΔP{OH} .
+In the Philippine Sea, the O3 concentration decrease is more than consumed locally, resulting in an "excessive" decrease in O_3 and therefore negative ΔP{OH} .
+The excessive decrease in O3 illustrates the effect of accumulated upwind O3 depletion by iodine, which results from the high concentration of O_3 and possibly the long transport path length of the O3-abundant air mass before reaching the location; whether the emission rates of HOI / I_2 in the area are low or high is not important.
+Other areas show more influence of local chemical consumption of O3 (Fig. 9c), which is generally accompanied by the more efficient HOI cycling (and OH production) and therefore positive iodinechemistry-induced ΔP{OH} .

-In the Bohai Sea, the chemistry of SSA Cl also plays a role in increasing P{OH} , probably due to the higher concentrations of NOx (for Cl activation) and VOCs (for RO2 production) there.
-Similarly, the NCP also shows noticeable contribution of SSA Cl chemistry on ΔP{OH} , but the impact is shaded by the negative contribution of SSA extinction effect on ΔP{OH} (Figs. 4a, 5a,e).
+In the Bohai Sea, the chemistry of SSA Cl also plays a role in increasing P{OH} , probably due to the higher concentrations of NO_x (for Cl activation) and VOCs (for RO2 production) there.
+Similarly, the NCP also shows a noticeable contribution of SSA Cl chemistry to ΔP{OH} , but the impact is overshadowed by the negative contribution of the SSA extinction effect to ΔP{OH} (Figs. 4a, 5a,e).